bcgov/pims/.github/helpers/jira-api/README.md

 This script was created with the following goal in mind: automatically create tickets in JIRA accurately depicting the dependency updates we would like to work on in a sprint.
 As work progressed we refined the goal into the following steps (note that these are specific to PIMS desired outcomes for this work):
 1. Gather list of dependency updates
-  1.1.
-This list should only include minor and major updates
+    - This list should only include minor and major updates
-  2. This list should only include current update information
+    - This list should only include current update information
-2. Gather list of dependency update tickets from JIRA 2.1.
-This list should contain only necessary information
+2. Gather list of dependency update tickets from JIRA
+    - This list should contain only necessary information
 3. Remove items that appear on both lists
 4. Create tickets in PIMS backlog in JIRA

 ### Service Account

-To not have this process dependant on a personal account we are using a service account to generate a JIRA API Key (more information below.)
+To not have this process dependent on a personal account we are using a service account to generate a JIRA API Key (more information below.)
 This account's password needs to be updated every 90 days.
 That can be done using the following process:
 STEPS GO HERE